FusterTormo/BioinfoWorkshop/README.md

 * clear &rarr; Clean the terminal
 * man &rarr; Print the manual of the command
 * history &rarr; Print the list of all the commands used
-* wc &rarr; Count the lines, words and
+* wc &rarr; Count the lines, words and bytes that a file has

 ## Compressing/Uncompressing files
 * tar &rarr; Compress/Uncompress tar files